w3c-fedid/FedCM/delegation_oriented_api.md

 ### Server-side Backward compatibility

-This proposal requires changes in the RP backends:
+This approach requires changes in the RP backends:

 - This approach requires a new token format which is no longer backward compatible with the OpenID JWT.
-This means that the token verification libraries on RP backends need to be updated.
+This means that the token verification libraries on the RP backends need to be updated.
 While we can do our best to make the change small, all RPs are  still required to redeploy.
 In contrast, earlier explored flows only require IDP sdk and backend updates.
-- RP needs to maintain a recovery token for each account.
-This is necessary to enable the ability for user’s to sign-in to their account on platforms that don’t have WebID or after they switch browsers.
+- The RP needs to maintain a recovery token for each account.
+This is necessary to enable the ability for users to sign-in to their account on platforms that don't have WebID or after they switch browsers.

 ### UX Complication
-This approach changes user experience in some respect:

-- RP sign in experience would remain the same in particular a) users can sign in to RP by selecting an IDP and b) users can sign in to their existing account with RP even on platforms that do not support WebID by falling back to OpenID and removing IDP blindness restriction.
+With this proposal the sign-in user experience on RP would remain the same in particular a) users can sign in to RP by selecting an IDP and b) users can sign in to their existing account with RP even on platforms that do not support WebID by falling back to OpenID and removing IDP blindness restriction.

-- Users are no longer able to see and manage all the RPs they have signed up with through their IDP control panel.
+However the user experience on IDP side changes.
+In particular users are no longer able to see and manage all the RPs they have signed up with through their IDP control panel.
 Browsers may be able to provide a similar UX.
 Most likely scenario is that both browser and IDP would end up managing some account which can be a source of confusion.

 ### Decoupling the Email Proxy and the Email Provider

 Most RPs send welcome email to their users on account creation.
 This can defeat the IDP blindness if IDP is also the email proxy and provider.
-To mitigate this we envision other parties to be responsible for proxying email (e.g., the browser) and keeping the user inbox (email provider).
+To mitigate this we envision other parties to be responsible for proxying email (e.g., the browser) and keeping the user inbox (e.g., an email provider).

 ### RP account management complexity

-Directed emails notably increase account management complexity for RPs since most users will not be able to remember their email address.
+Directed emails notably increase account management complexity for RPs since many users are not be able to readily recall their directed email address.
 This proposal adds even more complexity to this by introducing email proxy to the mix.

 ## Technical Details

 ### IDP/RP Blindness Enforcement

-- IDP is not aware of the RP that the user is signing in.
-This is achieved by having IDP certify a browser controller public key whose private key can be used to mint new tokens on IDP’s behalf.
+- the IDP is not aware of the RP that the user is signing in.
+This is achieved by having the IDP certify a browser controlled public key whose private key can be used to mint new tokens on IDP's behalf.
-- This enforced IDP blindness may be reverted when it becomes necessary (e.g., to allow users to sign in to their account on platforms that do not support WebID).
+- This enforced IDP blindness may be reverted when it becomes necessary.
+We belive one such necessary use case is to allow a user to sign in to their account on platforms that do not support WebID.
-- RP is always blind as it receives directed id and directed email.
+- the RP is always blind as it receives directed id and directed email.

 ### Databases